trapier/messages-masher/README.md

 ./configure.sh
 ```

-notes:
+**notes:**
-- graylog 3.0 content packs support pipelines and a bunch of other stuff, so this section will become "apply this content pack".
+- had to use a pipeline because extractors can't set timestamp (to originally-logged time)
-- had to use a pipeline because extractors can't set timestamp
+- graylog 3.0 content packs support pipelines and a bunch of other stuff, so this section may eventually simplify to "apply this content pack".

-todo:
+**todo:**
 - multiline parsing for kernel splats and ooms.
 - additional pipelines